Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Component Algorithms for Ridesharing

-\subsubsection{\textbf{Double Coverage (DC)} \cite{Chrobak90newresults}}
+\subsubsection{Double Coverage (DC), \cite{Chrobak90newresults}}

+Double Coverage (DC) is one of the two most famous $k$-server algorithms in the literature.
+The algorithm is designed to run on a specific type of metric space called an HST (Hierarchical Separated Tree, see Section \ref{Embedding into HSTs}).
+For a general metric spaces $\mathcal{X}$, the algorithm can be applied by first embedding $\mathcal{X}$ to an HST (a process which is referred to as an `HST embedding').
+This process `simulates' the general space $\mathcal{X}$ by an HST, in the sense that the HST approximately captures the properties of the original space $\mathcal{X}$.
+The points of $\mathcal{X}$ are the leaves of the HST.

-Double-coverage is one of the two most famous $k$-server algorithms in the literature.
-The algorithm is designed for HSTs and extends to general finite metric spaces $\mathcal{X}$ via HST embeddings.
-First we perform the embedding \cite{bartal1996probabilistic,fakcharoenphol2004tight} and then, to determine which taxi will serve a ride, all unobstructed taxis move towards its source (chosen randomly between the sources of the two requests composing the ride) with equal speed.
-When during this process, a taxi becomes obstructed (i.e., its path is blocked by another taxi), it stops, while the rest keep moving.
-When a taxi reaches the leaf with the ride, the process stops, and each taxi maintains it's position on the HST.
-Given that only leafs correspond to locations on $\mathcal{X}$, we chose to implement the \emph{lazy} version of the algorithm (which is equivalent to the original definition e.g., see \cite{KOUTSOUPIAS2009105}), i.e. only the taxi serving the request will move on $\mathcal{X}$.
+Given an HST, the algorithm works as follows.
+To determine which taxi will serve a ride, all \emph{unobstructed} taxis move towards its source, i.e., a leaf of the HST (chosen randomly between the sources of the two requests sharing the ride) with equal speed.
+Initially, all taxis are unobstructed.
+During this movement process, a taxi becomes \emph{obstructed} when its path from its current location to the leaf corresponding to the ride is `blocked' by another taxi, meaning that it would have to move through the same position in the tree that another taxi has already been at, to reach the leaf.
+In this case, the taxi stops (as the `blocking' taxi is closer to serving the ride), while the remaining taxis keep moving as before.
+When some taxi reaches the leaf corresponding to the ride, the process stops, and each taxi maintains its current position on the HST.

+To implement the algorithm, we first appropriately discretize our metric space and then perform the HST embedding as described in \cite{bartal1996probabilistic,fakcharoenphol2004tight} (see Section~\ref{Embedding into HSTs} for more details).
+Given that only leaves correspond to locations on $\mathcal{X}$, we chose to implement the \emph{lazy} version of the algorithm (which is worst-case equivalent to the original definition e.g., see \cite{KOUTSOUPIAS2009105}), i.e., only the taxi serving the ride will move on $\mathcal{X}$; one can envision a process in which the taxis `virtually' move as described above, but once the ride has been served, all taxis are restored to their original positions.
 This is also on par with the main goal of minimizing the distance driven.
-The algorithm is $k$-competitive on all tree metrics \cite{chrobak1991optimal}.
+The algorithm is $k$-competitive on all tree metrics~\cite{chrobak1991optimal}.

-\subsubsection{\textbf{Work Function (WFA)} \cite{chrobak1991server,koutsoupias1995k}}
+\subsubsection{Work Function (WFA), \cite{chrobak1991server,koutsoupias1995k}}